 On March 21, 2016, divers, researchers and environmental activists alike had reason to celebrate following the inauguration of the Darwin and Wolf Marine Sanctuary, signed into law by Ecuadorian President Rafael Correa.
 The new Galapagos marine reserve expands over 18,000 square miles of extremely rich waters surrounding Darwin and Wolf islands, representing one-third of the waters around the Galapagos Islands (approximately the size of Belgium).
-The formation of this marine sanctuary, which significantly increases the size of the 80,000-square mile marine reserve that was created in 1998, officially forbids all extractive industries, such as fishing, oil drilling, and mining, granting the area one of the highest levels of environmental protection in the world.
+The formation of this marine sanctuary for the Galapagos wildlife, which significantly increases the size of the 80,000-square mile marine reserve that was created in 1998, officially forbids all extractive industries, such as fishing, oil drilling, and mining, granting the area one of the highest levels of environmental protection in the world.

 The waters that surround Wolf and Darwin islands are quite possibly the richest in the Galapagos Archipelago and are home to an extremely diverse array of marine species, but particularly sharks.
 There are reportedly 34 shark species that live in or migrate through these waters, including the Galapagos whale shark (the largest shark species in the world), the hammerhead shark and the Galapagos shark.
 The new “no-take” zone is particularly important for the near-extinct hammerhead shark and the whale shark.
 The vast majority of whale sharks that migrate through this Galapagos marine reserve are heavily pregnant, meaning the archipelago is an important part of their breeding grounds.